Conviction just the beginning of Fonseka's woes

 The most serious of the charges that may be brought against Gen Fonseka is the allegation that he slandered President Rajapaksa's brother, Gotabaya Rajapaksa, by accusing him of war crimes.

-The general suggested that there was eyewitness evidence of the defence secretary ordering army officers to shoot and kill surrendering Tamil Tiger leaders at the end of the war in May 2009.'Liar and a traitor'
+The general suggested that there was eyewitness evidence of the defence secretary ordering army officers to shoot and kill surrendering Tamil Tiger leaders at the end of the war in May 2009.

 The allegation outraged the Rajapaksa brothers.